 To ensure high-quality data in market research, companies must carefully select their market research firms and thoroughly review their methodologies and data collection processes.

-In addition, they must rely on more than a single data source and triangulate their findings to ensure accuracy and reliability.
+In addition, they must rely on multiple data sources and triangulate their findings to ensure accuracy and reliability.

 Apart from that, they should prioritize data quality by investing in quality data collection tools and ensuring that their research staff has the expertise to collect and analyze data accurately.